 Ulaa uses DuckDuckGo by default

 In contrast to other Chromium-based browsers, Ulaa uses DuckDuckGo as its default search engine.
-Sure, you can add DuckDuckGo as an extension to any browser with just a few clicks, but having the search engine available by default does provide some piece of mind.
+Sure, you can add DuckDuckGo as an extension to any browser with just a few clicks, but having the search engine available by default provides some peace of mind.

 Built-in ad and tracking protection